Are live sports worth the cost?

-I went with a friend into the city to watch a hockey game this past weekend.
+I went with a friend in the city to watch a hockey game this past weekend.
 It wasn’t even an NHL game, it was just a WHL game.
-(Western Hockey League, a top league for under 20 year old players, for those of you unaware) which is still good hockey, but definitely a step down from the pros in both skill and parity of the teams.
+(Western Hockey League, a top league for under 20-year-old players, for those of you unaware) which is still good hockey, but definitely a step down from the pros in both skill and parity of the teams.
 But we went anyway, watching one team really beat up on the other, all while having to hear the guy behind us explain the intricacies of the game to his children, who were either really dumb or had never attended a hockey game in their lives.

 Let’s go with option B, to give those kids some credit.

-Even though we went to more budget friendly WHL hockey, the evening was still a significant cost.
+Even though we went to more budget-friendly WHL hockey, the evening was still a significant cost.
 Our night cost:

 $100 for dinner (granted, very expensive.
 We went to a nice place)

 $46 for two tickets

 $170 total, not including any vehicle costs to get there

 This is a lot of money to spend on a hockey game.
 Even if you strip out the expensive dinner, it’s still kind of a pricey night.
 And we went with a much cheaper option than one of the 4 major professional leagues.
 My experience begs the question: Is going to live sports worth the cost?